MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/system-requirements-23h2.md

 ms.date: 08/22/2024
 ---

-# System requirements for Azure Stack HCI, version 23H2
+# System requirements for Azure Local, version 23H2

 [!INCLUDE [applies-to](../../hci/includes/hci-applies-to-23h2.md)]

- This article discusses Azure, server and storage, networking, and other requirements for Azure Stack HCI.
-If you purchase Azure Stack HCI Integrated System solution hardware from the [Azure Stack HCI Catalog](https://aka.ms/AzureStackHCICatalog), you can skip to the [Networking requirements](#networking-requirements) since the hardware already adheres to server and storage requirements.
+ This article discusses Azure, server and storage, networking, and other requirements for Azure Local.
+If you purchase Azure Local Integrated System solution hardware from the [Azure Local Catalog](https://aka.ms/AzureStackHCICatalog), you can skip to the [Networking requirements](#networking-requirements) since the hardware already adheres to server and storage requirements.

 ## Azure requirements

-Here are the Azure requirements for your Azure Stack HCI cluster:
+Here are the Azure requirements for your Azure Local cluster:

 - **Azure subscription**: If you don't already have an Azure account, [create one](https://azure.microsoft.com/).
 You can use an existing subscription of any type: